16 Styles of Mid Century Modern Fences and Screens

 Twenty-two midcentury MCM fence styles from a period book

-Mid-Century Fence Styles
+16 Mid-Century Fence Styles

-Solid Board Fence
+1. Solid Board Fences

 A horizontal board fence from the midcentury eraA solid vertical board fence from the midcentury era with a jaunty angle at the end.

 It’s worth calling out specifically: chain link is period and modern!
 It doesn’t show up in many design magazines of the day, as it was already a rather common material.
 In fact, it was being installed in millions of yards.
-Here it is on the edge of a tall deck, and again with plywood cutouts “bold to be in scale with the garden.”
+Here it is on the edge of a tall deck, surrounding a children's play area, and again with plywood cutouts “bold to be in scale with the garden.”
 I’m not sure we would include the cutouts in a design magazine today, but I’m glad someone was having fun.
 I can only imagine what bright colors they were painted.

 Midcentury modern chain link fence from vintage design catalog

-Shapes decorating a midcentury modern chain link fence
+Cutout wooden shapes decorating a midcentury modern chain link fence

 Midcentury MCM grapestake fence rustic